pabloniklas/rtcalc/README.md

-# Calculator with PyQt5
+# RollTape Calculator

 This project is a simple calculator developed in Python using PyQt5.
-The application includes an LCD screen that displays numbers and results, a "roller tape" to record operations and results, and a numeric keypad with buttons for basic operations.
+The application includes a displays for numbers and results, a "roller tape" to record operations and results, and a numeric keypad with buttons for basic operations.

 ## Features